If you run your business on your own, you know it can get pretty lonely.

 Work in A Co-Working space

 Some do, but you don’t have to take a year’s lease for every one.
 Check Eventbrite for local co-working spaces.
 I recently found a pop-up one near me, and it’s free!

 So, if I reach the point where working alone gets to me, I have the option of working in a co-working space where I could bump into creatives such as marketers, graphic designers and web designers who need a copywriter on a project.

 No, I don’t mean get a job as a Barista – not that there’s anything wrong with that.

 No – go to a cafe.
-It’s amazing how what a change of scenery can lift your mood and it’ll make you feel part of the world again.
-Listening to the ticking of the clock at home will be banished in favour of the coffee machine and smells of eggs and bacon.
-Mmmm.
-Yum!
+It’s amazing what a change of scenery can lift your mood and it’ll make you feel part of the world again.
+Banish the ticking clock at home in favour of a coffee machine and the smell of eggs and bacon.

 Go for a walk.
 A run.
 Whatever it is, do it.
 Every day.
 Before you start work or during a break.
 But make sure you do it.
 It will energise you.
 Nothing helps lift the blues like fresh air.

 Crank the music up and dance around the house

 There are lots of ways to lift the funk you’re in and most of them are as simple as interacting with other people.
 If your circle of self-employed business owners is small, why not add me on:

 Or start a chat in the comments section below.